-User access will be prohibited and revoked as to any person who uses the Internet for activities such as, but not limited to, receiving or inputting pornographic materials, promoting violence engaging in racial, gender or other slurs, receiving or transmitting information pertaining to dangerous instrumentalities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices, for engaging in uses of a defamatory nature, for personal attacks on or "flaming" of another, for engaging in non-educative or non-curricular related conversations, including chat rooms.
+User access will be prohibited and revoked as to any person who uses the Internet for activities such as, but not limited to, receiving or inputting pornographic materials, promoting violence engaging in racial, gender or other slurs, receiving or transmitting information pertaining to dangerous instrumentalities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices, for engaging in uses of a defamatory nature, for personal attacks against an individual, for engaging in non-educative or non-curricular related conversations, including chat rooms and social networks.

-Additionally, to the extent that it can be reasonably determined by the administration what fees if any have been incurred by a person for non-authorized purposes, it shall be the policy of this district to seek reimbursement and full restitution from the student or his or her parent or guardian, for use of the Internet in a manner inconsistent with this policy.
+Additionally, to the extent that it can be reasonably determined by the administration what fees, if any, have been incurred by a person for non-authorized purposes, it shall be the policy of this district to seek reimbursement and full restitution from the student or his or her parent or guardian, for use of the Internet in a manner inconsistent with this policy.